► Online MSW program now available--beginning Fall 2019!

 - Program available on a full-time (2 years), part-time (3-4 years), or hybrid basis (3 years, one day per week)

-- Dual MSW degrees in either Gerontology or Criminal Justice
+- Available as a dual master's degree with either Gerontology or Criminal Justice

 - Advanced standing option for students with a BSW from a CSWE-approved program, within the last 5 years